TLE’s ultimate guide to the best things to do in Scottsdale, Arizona – from learning how to become a cowboy to riding a hot air balloon in the desert.

 When former urban planner, Curt Dunham, suggested to his wife that they should start producing their own wine, he didn’t think she’d say yes.
 But she did, so the two started looking at potential properties in Arizona.

-Curt secretly didn’t feel confident enough to take the plunge, so developed a property criteria checklist he never thought they’d be able to meet.
+Curt secretly didn’t feel confident enough to take the plunge, so developed a property criteria checklist – one that he never thought they’d be able to meet.
 They did.
 Now the couple run a vineyard and distil their own Arizonan wine.
-The couple also offers tastings to tourists at LDV Winery in Scottsdale, and the wines are superb so it’s well worth checking out.
+They also offer tastings to tourists at LDV Winery in Scottsdale.
+The wines are surprisingly superb so it’s well worth checking out.

 Head to FnB after for the best grub in downtown Scottsdale.
 With an award-winning chef, the restaurant serves up the best locally-sourced ingredients family-style (like tapas).
 Ask the servers what’s best to order as the menu is always changing and they seriously know their stuff!